- About Ace

 By just pulling out the machines, the equipment was actually a really good play at that point.
 That's amazing.
 There's always more assets involved in a business than you think.
 I'm constantly amazed when when we have calls.
 I just had a call earlier today actually, where a buyer was really digging deep into one part of a business.
 We were taking a market to sell and it was on the supply side and some of the supply side questions that we're asking made sense in a vacuum.
 But once we actually got through the process okay you've got some advantage here.
 It turned out yes, they actually had some leverage with a certain type of supplier.
 They were digging into these digging in with these questions to find out if they could actually use their own leverage.
 Now they're not going to pay more for that of course but there's always leverage that you can look for as a buyer.
 That's a pretty cool story.
 That's a really great example their.
 Could you give us an example of your biggest win?
 Maybe something like that.
 You’ve gone into a vertical and managed to sell the deal or was it a great deal like you got into, it sounds like this deal both of those examples but is there a biggest win or biggest mistake that you'd like to share with us?

-Yeah since I’ve talked about a couple of one of the lessons from that deal that I'm very adamant about now is I won't buy a business from somebody if I feel like they're not happy.
+Yeah since I’ve talked about a couple of the lessons from that deal that I'm very adamant about now is I won't buy a business from somebody if I feel like they're not happy.
 I've literally been with a seller and like, hey, I need to know that you want to do this deal and you're excited and you're happy to do the deal.
 Let's say that they're like, oh, like I don't really want to do it but I'll go ahead and sell.
 It's like, nope I don't want to do that.
 If you're not 100% in on this let's just not do a deal.
 Find the right buyer.
 I'm not the right buyer if you're not happy with the deal that we're closing.
 A lot of that is because that deal.
 Whereas yeah I ended up getting a really great deal like I mentioned the big downside was having to let go of employees and that kind of thing which it's just not a fan of even if it's not my fault but that is something that I've added to my processes.

 I still consider that a mistake slash learning lesson.
 I would have sat down like, Hey, listen, I need you to tell me you're happy, not just willing to close this.
 Now a lot of the biggest kind of winning deals for us.
 This comes from strategic buys when we can buy one business that has a huge benefit or access to a database or some kind of complementary business that we can tie together.
 I think one of the ones that was neat is we bought a toilet business.
 Just a lot of fun, right?
 Everybody wants to get in a toilet business and had a ton of traffic and had a small email database of folks but the traffic was really awesome.
 Then later we came across a shower business.
 Between those two businesses the interesting thing is that we thought, okay, like we're going in most cases when we have those deals, let's say we have a hotel business called openrooms.com and combined that with the air conditioning or actually one of the things that we're closing right now is a business that has about 500,000 followers in the travel space.
 You cross promote those and that becomes a win.
 For the deals that are SEO sometimes it's tough to know how are you going to cross promote.
 If you've got emailed database in the case of open rooms there's a million people in the email database and the other one they've got half a million so you kind of force that.